ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-When set to true, this property will initiate new connections without using any cached information (such as session tickets or cookies) from previous connections that are not entangled with it.
-The residue of this connection will only be shared with entangled connections.
-Cloned connections will use saved state from within the Connection Group.
+When set to true, this property will initiate new Connections without using any cached information (such as session tickets or cookies) from previous Connections that are not entangled with it.
+The residue of this Connection will only be shared with entangled connections.
+Cloned Connections will use saved state from within the Connection Group.

 ### Read-only Connection Properties {#read-only-conn-prop}